From Markdown to Google Slides in Minutes: The Complete deck Handbook

 -

-Download the JSON file and rename it to credentials.json
+Download the JSON file and rename it to credentials.json.-

-macOS/Linux: put it in ~/.local/share/deck/credentials.json
+macOS/Linux: put it in ~/.local/share/deck/credentials.json. -

-Windows: %USERPROFILE%\.local\share\deck\credentials.json
+Windows: %USERPROFILE%\.local\share\deck\credentials.json.

 -

-, your browser will open an OAuth consent screen.
+The first time you run deck ls, your browser will open an OAuth consent screen.

-Grant permission once and a token.json
+Grant permission once and a token.json file will be auto-generated next to credentials.json.

 No more pop-ups after that.